Skip to main content

 What are SMEs?

-Manufacturing enterprises(1) which employ fewer than 100 persons(2) and non-manufacturing enterprises which employ fewer than 50 persons are regarded as SMEs in Hong Kong.
+Manufacturing enterprises(1) with fewer than 100 persons(2) engaged and non-manufacturing enterprises with fewer than 50 persons engaged are regarded as SMEs in Hong Kong.

 Statistics

-As at June 2025, there were over 350 000 SMEs in Hong Kong.
-They accounted for over 98% of the total number of enterprises(3) and provided job opportunities to about 1.2 million persons, about 44% of total employment (excluding civil service)(3).
+As at December 2025, there were around 360 000 SMEs in Hong Kong.
+They accounted for over 98% of the total number of enterprises(3) and provided job opportunities to about 1.2 million persons, more than 43% of total number of persons engaged (excluding civil service)(3).

 Most of the SMEs were in the import/export trade and wholesale industries, followed by the professional and business services industry.
-They accounted for about 41% of the SMEs in Hong Kong and represented more than 41% of the employment among SMEs.
+They accounted for about 40% of the SMEs in Hong Kong and represented more than 41% of the number of persons engaged in SMEs.

 No. of SMEs(1) No. of persons engaged(2) in SMEs